The Golfer's Body #3 - Releasing Your Swing

-In Part 1 of "The Golfing Body " we discussed how the quality of your musculoskeletal structures plays a critical role in the efficiency of your golf swing.
+In Part 1 of "The Golfer's Body " we discussed how the quality of your musculoskeletal structures plays a critical role in the efficiency of your golf swing.
 We also discussed a treatment framework for improving performance and preventing injuries.

-In Part-2 of "The Golfing Body" we focused on how EMG research has shown us the relationship between each phase of the golf swing and specific anatomical structures.
+In Part-2 of "The Golfer's Body" we focused on how EMG research has shown us the relationship between each phase of the golf swing and specific anatomical structures.
 This is critical information for practitioners to be aware of in helping patients address a dysfunction related to a specific Phase of their golf swing.

 REMOVE THE RESTRICTION - REMOVE THE FRUSTRATION